Taharqua/PowerBi/README.md

 ## Functionality:
 ## Scatter Chart
 The scatter chart a playable scatterchart.
 In this case, that means that I can showcase each year by just pressing on the play button on the bottom left of the scatter chart.
-This is illustrated by the changing on years in the picture
+This is illustrated by the first image as you can see the play button is playing, unlike the rest of the images.
 You are able to select a particular year by selecting a specific year on the timeline located below the scatter chart.

 ## Multiple Line Chart